Good Night, Nurse!: Reception

+The Moving Picture World praised Roscoe Arbuckle's athleticism, comedic chops, and characterization: "Really an acrobat of great strength... a born comedian as well...
+[Arbuckle] tears along through ridiculous incidents... like a baby elephant out for a romp and careless of consequences."

 Like many American films of the time, Good Night, Nurse! was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors cut, in Reel 1, Arbuckle kicking woman, Arbuckle putting foot on woman's posterior, and Arbuckle pulling dress off woman and exposing her figure.